skydread1/portfolio/src/loicb/server/content/blog/fun-map-flybot.md

       (assoc :db-conn (db-conn-system data/init-data))))
 ```

-The important thing to remember is that all the modifications to the system must be done before starting the system (via `touch` ).
+The important thing to remember is that all the modifications to the system must be done before starting the system (via `touch`).
 If some modifications need to be made to the running system:

 1. Shutdown the system (via `halt!`)
 2. Update the system logic
 3. Start the newly modified system (via `touch`)

-## 🔸 Test system
+## Test system

 Naturally, the fun-map system also plays well with testing.